 The sound isolation as well as the treble are the most prominent features of the 440.
 It is bass light, so don’t expect to be blown out.
 It’s got an even sound across the board similar to the HD280.

 The clarity of these is unreal, which is why I had to add them.
 The build, again, suffers but people will replace these bad boys over and over again because their sound is just that good.
 Individual guitar plucks, lip smacks, fingers sliding up and down frets – all the classic signs of a magnificently detailed headphone are there.
 They excel with rock and metal extraordinarily well, but are open back so they will fare better inside your home.

 What top 10 would be complete without the good old Koss Porta Pro?
 No list, that’s what.
 This headphone looks about as stylish as high waters on an adolescent, but it’s sound is just fantastic.
 In fact, people talk about these everywhere online.
 I hear about them all the time in my research.
 If you’re strapped for dough, this is one headphone that for around $40 competes with others that are much more expensive.
-It’s 4.5/5 out of over 3,200 amazon reviews speaks for itself.
 It’s the budget benchmark man.
 They’re fun, simple, portable, comfortable, light, and great for gaming too.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.